ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 }
 ```

 Literally the same, awesome!
-Now with this in place to check all xrefs and noticed that one of them is that weird location function we saw with Diaphora earlier, the one with the `GetModuleHandleA("DECO_24.DLL")`.
+Now from here I examined all xrefs (cross references) of the function and noticed that one of them is that weird location we saw with Diaphora earlier, the one with the `GetModuleHandleA("DECO_24.DLL")`.
 Set a breakpoint, play the TNT tutorial again, and voilà, we got a hit!

 ![](/images/lrr-ru/deco24bphit.png)